smaranbh7/Bulls-Cows--Game/README.md

 ### Prerequisites

-Make sure you have Java installed (or your language's compiler).
+Make sure you have Java installed